NOAA-ORR-ERD/PyGnome/Installing.rst

 .....

-Anaconda provides a 64 bit version -- this should work well with ``PyGNOME``.
+Anaconda provides a 64 bit version -- this should work well with PyGNOME.
 Either the graphical installer or the command line one is fine -- use the graphical one if you are not all that comfortable with the \*nix command line.